 “We become artists because we think we have something to say.
 Something to share with another—an opinion, an idea, a dream.
 We believe we exist in a global society, where one action catalysts a second.
 I exited college during a miasmic confluence of distrust and disturbance.
 We hoped to realize by example.
 Some of us succeeded, some of us merely moved on.”

-Back in the early 70’s—idealistic—I went to study under a master weaver.
-She introduced me to the origins and simplicity of woven structure and design.
-A few years later, I followed an exodus out of the city to the mountains of North Carolina and began weaving wearables.
-But white was not satisfying, and Penland School of Crafts was a neighbor.
-I signed up for a course where I “met” dyeing.
-That acquaintance became a friend.
+Back in the early 70’s, Kate studied under a master weaver.
+She introduced her to origins and simplicity of woven structure and design.
+A few years later, she followed an exodus out of the city to the mountains of North Carolina and began weaving wearables.
+She attended Penland School of Crafts to fill a colorless void in her weavings.